Culture of Madagascar: Introduced religions

-Almost half the Malagasy population practice Christianity, with practitioners of Protestantism slightly outnumbering adherents to Roman Catholicism.
-Today, many Christians integrate their religious beliefs with traditional ones related to honoring their ancestors.
+Majority of the Malagasy population adheres to Christianity, with practitioners of Protestantism slightly outnumbering adherents to Roman Catholicism.
+Today, most Malagasy Christians integrate their religious beliefs with traditional ones related to honoring their ancestors.
 For instance, they may bless their dead at church before proceeding with traditional burial rites or invite a Christian minister to consecrate a famadihana reburial.

 Many Malagasy believe they are descended from ancient Israelites and refer to a Malagasy Jewish diaspora (Diaspora Jiosy Gasy), with asserted signs such as dietary, menstrual, and life-cycle practices.
 In 2011, a normative Jewish movement was started and soon recognized by the government.

-Islam is practiced by around 7% of the population, with practitioners largely concentrated in the northwestern provinces of Mahajanga and Antsiranana.
+Islam is practiced by around 3% of the population, with practitioners largely concentrated in the northwestern provinces of Mahajanga and Antsiranana.
 The vast majority of Muslims are Sunni and are divided between those of Malagasy ethnicity, Indians, Pakistanis and Comorians.
 More recently, Hinduism was introduced to Madagascar through Gujarati people immigrating from the Saurashtra region of India in the late 19th century.

-Perception of Time
+Perception of time

 The Malagasy people of Madagascar see time in a cyclical manner.
 They imagine the future as flowing into the back of their heads, or passing them from behind, then becoming the past as it stretches out in front of them.
 The past is in front of their eyes because it is visible, known and influential.
-They can look at it, enjoy it, learn from it, even “play” with it.
+They can look at it, enjoy it, learn from it, even "play" with it.

+In his 1915 book A naturalist in Madagascar, naturalist James Sibree published the following table of Malagasy terms used to refer to times of day and night: